LostInOG365/naturcoaching-website/README.md

 - Responsive design
 - Transition from one-page to multi-page websites

-## Background

-While retraining as an IT specialist for application development, I am creating this website in parallel to apply and deepen my front-end knowledge in a practical way.

----

 *Note: The website is currently not publicly accessible and is being developed locally.*